 Ghodawat Energy Pvt Ltd ("Ghodawat"), a company registered in India carrying on the business of wind power development, lodged a Request for Arbitration with the Secretariat of the ICC International Court of Arbitration on May 12, 2011 and named AMSC Windtec GmbH ("AMSC Austria") as the Respondent.
 Under the Request for Arbitration, Ghodawat alleges that AMSC Austria breached an agreement dated March 19, 2008 pursuant to which AMSC Austria granted a license to Ghodawat to manufacture, use, sell, market, erect, commission and maintain certain wind turbines using its technical information and wind turbine design (the "License Agreement").
-Under the Request for Arbitration, Ghodawat's claims in this arbitration amount to approximately €18 million (\$24 million).
+Under the Request for Arbitration, Ghodawat's claims in this arbitration amount to approximately \in 18 million (\$24 million).
 AMSC Austria filed an Answer to Request for Arbitration and Counterclaim ("Answer and Counterclaim"), in which AMSC Austria denied Ghodawat's claims in their entirety.
-AMSC Austria has also submitted counterclaims under the License Agreement against Ghodawat in the amount of approximately €6 million (\$9.0 million).
-Ghodawat has filed a Reply to Answer to Request for Arbitration proceedings are currently ongoing.
+AMSC Austria has also submitted counterclaims under the License Agreement against Ghodawat in the amount of approximately \in 6 million (\$9.0 million).
+Ghodawat has filed a Reply to Answer to Request for Arbitration and Counterclaim in which it denies AMSC Austria's counterclaims.
+The arbitration proceedings are currently ongoing.
 We have recorded a loss contingency based on our assessment of probable losses on this claim; however, this amount is immaterial to our consolidated financial statements.

 Item 4.
-MINE SAFETY DISCLOSURES
+MINESAFETY DISCLOSURES